Archive for the 'Programming' Category

 Update: You also need to consider that while there might be many job offerings for certain programming languages, you need to ask yourself the very important question whether you want to spend your life in the specific industries or business environments in which those languages are mostly being used.
 Do you really want to be on the team that maintains that extremely boring accounting and banking software?
 Or help sell insurances?
 For the rest of your professional life?
 A lot of that boring stuff is written in C++, C# and Java.
 Interesting things like operating systems and compilers, on the other hand, are usually written in plain old C.

-Going mainstream and learning and doing what everbody is learning is usually not the right answer to anything – you will only be competing with a lot of people who all read the same blogs or learned whatever their universities were influenced or flat-out bought to teach by an industry that is always looking for cheap developers.
+Going mainstream and learning and doing what everbody else is learning is usually not the right answer to anything – you will only be competing with a lot of people who all read the same blogs or learned whatever their universities were influenced or flat-out bought to teach by an industry that is always looking for cheap developers.
 Developers that are fluent enough in a mainstream programming language are a dime a dozen.
 Whenever possible only invest your time in learning mainstream things when you’re getting paid for it.

 Seasoned experts with domain specific knowledge are hard to find and expensive, and what they know is never taught at any college or university – they gained their experience through actual work in the field.